 I have been working in stained glass for about 15 years, and I like to do all different kinds of projects: abstract, figurative and traditional.
 All aspects of the craft are fun for me.
 I enjoy drawing and designing the pattern, scoring and breaking the glass, foiling and soldering, leading, and framing.
 I work on commission, so the client will get a piece that is ideal for them; and I make pieces just for fun.
 I occasionally show my work in exhibits.
-In 2019 I had a piece in the 1807 Exhibit of the University of Maryland, Baltimore, displayed in the HSHSL Library on campus.
-In 2020 I have a piece in the Laurel Art Guild’s 51st Open Exhibit at the Montpelier Mansion in Laurel.
+In 2019 and 2020 I had a piece in the 1807 Exhibit of the University of Maryland, Baltimore, displayed in the HSHSL Library on campus.
+I had pieces displayed in the Laurel Art Guild’s Open Exhibit at the Montpelier Mansion in Laurel in 2020 (Aqua Abstract) and in 2021 (Red Flower in Diamond).
+In 2021 I had a piece in the Bowie Spring Open Online Show (Forsythia on Green).
 I also teach workshops and classes at the Greenbelt and North Laurel Community Centers, as well as the College Park Arts Exchange.